How To Help A Friend

 Let your friend know that you believe that they have the strength and the capacity to heal.
 People are resilient; they can and do recover from the trauma of sexual assault.

-Caitlin Stinneford, a sexual Violence Prevention Educator and State Certified Rape Crisis Counselor at Student Health Outreach & Promotion (SHOP), can be reached at (831.459.2721; firstname.lastname@example.org) and The Women's Center Sexual Assault & Violence Prevention Crisis Counselor Stephanie Milton (831.459.2169/831.459.2072) are available to help students affected by sexual violence.
+Caitlin Stinneford, a sexual Violence Prevention Educator and State Certified Rape Crisis Counselor at Student Health Outreach & Promotion (SHOP), can be reached at (831.459.2721; email@example.com) and Emily Crutcher, a Victim Advocacy Specialist and State Certified Rape Crisis Counselor at SHOP, can be reached at (831.459.1053; firstname.lastname@example.org).
+Both are available to help students affected by sexual violence.

 UCSC Police Department